 You may need to have fiducial markers (also called seeds) placed in or near the tumor site.
 The markers are tiny pieces of gold metal.
 They show up clearly on imaging studies and are used later to help guide your radiation treatment.
-Your doctor will explain this procedure to you in more detail if it is needed.
+Your healthcare provider will explain this procedure to you in more detail if it is needed.

-Positioning devices are made that will help hold your body in the same position for each treatment session.
+You may have things made that will help hold your body in the same position for each treatment session.
 These can include molds, masks, rests, and cushions.

 Having SBRT Treatments

 With SBRT, one to five doses are given over the course of one to two weeks.
 You and your team will discuss the exact schedule for your treatment in advance.
 Each treatment session takes about 60 to 90 minutes.
 Here’s what to expect during each session:

 You change into a patient gown.
 The radiation therapist positions you on the treatment table.
 If positioning devices were made, they are used at this time.

 The therapist leaves the room and turns on the machine from outside.
 He or she watches you on a TV monitor.
 You and the therapist can speak through an intercom.